I’ve slept on a Leesa for years. Now I’m trading it in…for a Leesa!

 Their secret to accommodate so many types of sleepers lies in the Support layer.
 This is a 6″ high density foam meant to find that sweet spot of support and comfort.

 Oh, one thing they didn’t change…the price!
 The improved Leesa is the same price as the original.
 And that’s all right with me.

 In my opinion, a mattress is not just about the sleeping experience.
 The buying experience matters.
 No one likes going into those stores and feeling pressured to make a thousand dollar decision after a couple minutes of sitting on a showroom mattress.
 Leesa has a solution.

 It came with a 100-day trial period and free returns so you can actually test this mattress with real sleep.
 And receiving the mattress was a breeze.
 It came with free delivery.
 (White glove service is also available if you’d like someone to help with delivery and setup).

 Another perk…Leesa offers a financing option (for about $60 per month for my Queen size), through a called company Affirm.
 This process can be done right online.
 They claim it won’t effect your credit score and gives you the option to pay over six, 12, or 18 months.

 The setup was quick and painless as well.
 I managed by myself, but it may be wise to get a helper.
 Regardless, after it is unwrapped, it starts taking shape in a matter of seconds.

 Want a feel good moment when purchasing your mattress too?
-Leesa is a certified B-corp that has all kinds of nice programs to give back, whether that is planting trees, donating, or general community support.
+Leesa is a certified B Corp that has all kinds of nice programs to give back, whether that is planting trees, donating, or general community support.
 Leesa has done this for years, but it’s always cool to see these programs grow.
-You can read more about that here.

 I research mattresses and consider their ability to deliver quality sleep to a range of sleepers as a profession.
 We’ve all been there.
 A restless night has effects long-lasting into the next day.